tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/应用集成/CDN 日志备份_intl_en.md

  - **Function Name**: uniquely identifies a function and cannot be modified after being set.
 You can view the function in the [SCF console](https://console.cloud.tencent.com/scf/list?rid=1&ns=default).
  - **Associated Bucket**: a COS bucket that stores the CDN logs
  - **Trigger Period**: a period to trigger the CDN log backup (a timer is used).
 Every day and custom periods are supported.
  - **Cron Expression**: If you use a custom period, you can use Cron to specify the trigger period rule.
-Cron follows China Standard Time (UTC+8:00).
+Cron follows Local Standard Time.
 For detailed configuration policies, please see [Cron Documentation](https://intl.cloud.tencent.com/document/product/583/9708).
  - **CDN Acceleration Domain**: one or multiple domains whose logs are to dump
  - **Destination Path**: a path to deliver the logs.
 You can deliver logs to the root directory or specify a path prefix.
  - **SCF Authorization**: (required) SCF needs to be authorized to read CDN logs and dump them to the specified bucket.